-Why is Europe ‘reinventing the wheel’ with EMDN?
-Why not use the already widely adopted GMDN system?
+Why did Europe create EMDN codes?
+Why not use the already widely adopted GMDN code system?

 For many years, Global Medical Device Nomenclature (GMDN) codes were the de facto system for categorizing medical devices in Europe.
-The GMDN database is extensive and recognized by many international regulators, including European Competent Authorities for over a decade.
+The GMDN database is extensive and recognized by many international regulators, including the US FDA and the Australian TGA.
+Further, GMDN codes were recognized by European Competent Authorities for well over a decade.

-So — if use of the GMDN system is prevelant in Europe, and the MDR/IVDR requires a nomenclature system as part of its medical device database (EUDAMED), why isn’t Europe using GMDN codes?
+So, if use of the GMDN system was already prevalant in Europe, and the MDR/IVDR required a nomenclature system, why isn’t Europe using GMDN codes?

-The MDR/IVDR stress that the nomenclature system should be free of charge.
+The reason is monetary.
+The MDR/IVDR states that the nomenclature system should be free of charge.

 As a result, the Commission decided to develop its own European Medical Device Nomenclature (EMDN) system instead.

 CNDs are the Italian Ministry of Health’s medical device nomenclature: ‘Classificazione Nazionale Dispositivi medici’.
-The EU Commission decided to base its new EMDN system on CNDs, which were already in use by the Italian, Greek and Portuguese national competent authorities.
+The EU Commission based its new EMDN system on CNDs, which were already in use by the Italian, Greek and Portuguese national competent authorities.